sunlaiqi/skillset/Core/Python/Algorithms/README.md

 Getting an item out of an array takes constant time.
 It doesn’t matter how big your array is; it takes the same amount of time to get an element.
 Look at the average case for hash tables.
 Hash tables are as fast as arrays at searching (getting a value at an index).
 And they’re as fast as linked lists at inserts and deletes.

-## Breadth-first search

-The algorithm to solve a shortest-path problem is called breadth-first search.

-### Graphs

-What is a graph?
-A graph models a set of connections.
-Each graph is made up of **node**s and *edges*.
-A node can be directly connected to many other nodes.
-Those nodes are called its neighbors.

 ## Finding the shortest path